The Nursing Midwifery Council (NMC)

 RCNi Learning - Enhance your skills and expand your clinical knowledge

-RCNi Learning is an interactive online learning resource, featuring more than 200 RCN-accredited learning modules designed to support you with your professional development and help bridge the gap between theory and practice.
-Try a module for free when you register.
-Visit: rcnilearning.com
+RCNi Learning is an interactive online learning resource, featuring more than 180 RCN-accredited learning modules designed to support you with your professional development and help bridge the gap between theory and practice.
+Try a selection of free modules today at: rcnilearning.com

 RCNi Decision Support - Make evidence-based decisions with confidence when assessing and treating patients